TEFL Accreditation: What is it and why is it important?

 Other things to consider

 The reason these criteria are generally accepted internationally is because they were, in a sense, “laid down” by the original leaders in the field, the Cambridge CELTA and Trinity Cert TESOL.
-As a result, some other accrediting bodies set these minimums in their standards, and many employers have these as a minimum requirement for job applicants.
+As a result, some other accrediting bodies set these minimums in their standards, and many employers have them as a minimum requirement for job applicants.

 So if you take one of these courses, it will still be accredited by a reputable organisation, it just won’t meet the standards required by many employers.
 That’s not to say it’s not a good course.
 It just means that your employment options will be more limited.
 And this brings us back to the other factors that you have to consider when choosing a course.
-Maybe for where you’re thinking of teaching, and for your budget, a shorter, online course is the best option.
+Maybe for the country you’re thinking of teaching, and for your budget, a shorter, online course is the best option.

 A list of accredited TEFL courses?

 Listing all accredited TEFL courses here would make for a very long article.
-You can find lists of TEFL courses in different countries in our database, and then take a look at each one to see how their accreditation matches up to what you’ve read here.
+You can find lists of TEFL courses in different countries in our TEFL course database, and then take a look at each one to see how their accreditation matches up to what you’ve read here.

 Qualify with us